 How to create your sortable table

-post_typetells it which post type you want to display.
+- Choose a name for the library and select the post type you want to display.
 Here we're displaying the custom post type podcast.

 Ready to publish your podcast

 When you're done making your library look great, click Publish and the page will publicly display the table with your podcasts.
 Nice work!
-Visitors can now easily find your entire archive of podcasts, and you've made a fantastic self-hosted podcast solution.
+Visitors can now easily find your entire archive of podcasts, and you've made a fantastic self hosted podcast solution.